cs1302uga/cs1302-c4-alpha/README.rst

-2. Read all of the comments included in ``src/cs1302/game/ConnectFour.java``, but **do not write any code yet!** Instead, try to list out the high-level steps for the constructor and methods using bullet points.
+2. Read all of the comments included in ``src/cs1302/game/ConnectFour.java``, but **do not write any code yet!** Instead, try to list out the high-level steps for the constructor and methods using a sequence of distinct steps that you can turn into code later.

 3. Read through the notes you just wrote.
-If you see that the steps you wrote for one method include a sequence of steps in another method, then consider whether you can have one method can call the other — that's code reuse!
-If you see the exact same steps in several methods, then consider factoring out the common parts into a single method that you can call in several places — that's code reuse and refactoring!
+If you see that the steps you wrote for one method include a sequence of steps in another method, then consider whether you can have one method can call the other — that's code reuse which will greatly minimize bugs in your code!
+   If you see the exact same steps in several methods, you should consider factoring out the common parts into a single, separate method that you can call from both places — that's code reuse and refactoring!

-4. Read all of the comments included in ``src/cs1302/game/ConnectFourDriver.java``.
+4. Read all of the comments included in ``src/cs1302/game/ConnectTester.java``.

 Implement
 +++++++++